zippelsf/academic-kickstart/content/authors/admin/_index.md

 #- Principal Investigators
 ---

 Our lab seeks to improve understanding of environmental fluid mechanics through using novel data and measurement techniques in the field.
-We are a part of COFDL in the Applied Ocean Physics and Engineering department at Woods Hole Oceanographic Institution.
-Topics of interest include turbulence, waves, boundary layers, air/sea interactions, near-shore processes, and sea ice.
+We are a part of the Physics of Oceans and Atmospheres (POA) discipline group in the College of Earth, Ocean and Atmospheric Sciences (CEOAS) at the Oregon State University.
+Topics of interest include air/sea interactions, turbulence, waves, boundary layers,  near-shore processes, and sea ice.